 But what you have is the entire field of toxicology thinking of a millionth of a gram of a hormone or a chemical as being this staggeringly tiny amount, and to most people if I said there’s only a millionth of a gram of it here you’d say, ‘How can it do anything?’
 A millionth of a gram of estradiol in blood is toxic.
 The natural hormone is actually operating at something like a hundred million times lower than that.
 So when you have a physiologist thinking of a millionth of a gram, you have that physiologist thinking this is a toxic high dose.
 When you are raised in the field of toxicology you are looking at that from the other perspective of ‘My gosh, that’s such a tiny dose, it couldn’t do anything.’” – Fredrick Vom Saal, PhD

 Returning to glyphosate for a moment, as of 2014, over 826 million kilograms/1.8 billion pounds were used worldwide; a 12 fold increase since 1995.
-With the worldwide population estimated at 7.3 billion persons in 2014, that is 4lbs of glyphosate for every man, woman and child on the planet in one year alone.
 That is staggering amount of chemical exposure, and yet, it is just one of thousands of chemicals we are exposed to daily.
 Just one.
 There are currently over 83,000 different chemical entities being ‘monitored’ by the EPA.
 So, on the one hand, we have standards for safety that only partially recognize the dangers of small exposures (kg/mg) but are yet ineffective inasmuch as they are still several magnitudes greater than the dosages where the damage begins.
 On the other hand, however, none of this matters because the economic drivers push exposures well above those minimal safety standards and what any reasonable person would consider safe.
 And finally, neither the toxicology, nor the ethics consider what the cumulative body and environmental burden is with regular exposures to thousands of chemicals daily.

 This brings me back to my original question, what if the possibility of the future is something that we should have been protecting all along?
 What if it isn’t a given?
 Shouldn’t there be some discussion of the ethical implications of using chemicals that damage not only the current generation but subsequent generations?
 Even if we ignore the chemistry or plead ignorance to the mechanisms of transgenerational effects, shouldn’t we at least consider whether it is ethical to release chemicals into the environment and into our bodies that potentially pose risks to future generations?
 Those who come after us inherit the world we have left.
 Shouldn’t we consider their health and the health of the environment that we leave to them?
 I think we should.
 Indeed, I think this ought to be part of any discussion of safety.
 It is not; partly by choice and partly because we have bought into this notion that the dose makes the poison and ignored the fact that the poison is the poison.
 We have eliminated the poisonousness of the chemical from the equation and out of any cogent discussion of danger.
 This allows us to proceed as if we have everything under control, as if we can recognize and mitigate any and all dangers that a particular chemical poses.
 This allows us to ignore the prospect that current actions influence future health and well-being.
 This allows us to reap the rewards of our technological prowess now and kick the costs of our ignorance down the road.
 Where are the ethics in this?